stolau/AlarmClock/README.md

 Model is printable with every 3D machine that supports .stl format.
 Also includes original .blend file, which can be used to convert model for another formats.

-All the libraries in Arduino file must be moved to arduino's library.
+All the libraries in Arduino file must be moved to arduino's library folder.